abstractmachines/r-stats-probability/README.md

 > Distribution functions, e.g. Cumulative Distribution Functions (CDF)

-From Wackerly 4.2, this is an important note about the definitionw of distribution functions, because _distribution functions, e.g. cumulative distributions or probability distributions, can be for ANY random variable, whether discrete or continuous:_
+From Wackerly 4.2, this is an important note about the definition of distribution functions, because _distribution functions, e.g. cumulative distributions or probability distributions, can be for ANY random variable, whether discrete or continuous:_

 >> "Before we can state a formal definition for a continuous random variable, we must define the distribution function (or cumulative distribution function) associated with a random variable."

 >> Let `Y` denote any random variable.
 Then, `F(y) = P(Y <= y)`, for example, `P(Y <= 2)`.

 > Semantics and Idioms of `R` language for probability distributions:
 Considered separate from pure mathematical theory.